SB-468

 Enforcement Authority

 California Privacy Protection Agency (CPPA) is authorized to adopt implementing regulations.
-Violations constitute deceptive trade acts or practices under the Unfair Competition Law (Bus. & Prof. Code § 17200 et seq.), enforceable by the Attorney General, district attorneys, county counsels, and city attorneys.
-The UCL also permits private enforcement by any person who has suffered injury in fact and lost money or property as a result of the unfair competition.
-No dedicated private right of action is created by this bill itself.
-No cure period is specified.
+Violations constitute deceptive trade acts or practices under the Unfair Competition Law (Bus. & Prof. Code § 17200 et seq.), which is enforceable by the Attorney General, district attorneys, county counsel, and city attorneys.
+The UCL also permits private suits by individuals who have suffered injury in fact and lost money or property as a result of the unfair competition.
+No standalone private right of action is created by this bill; private enforcement is available only through the existing UCL framework.

 Penalties

-Violations are classified as deceptive trade acts or practices under the UCL (Bus. & Prof. Code § 17200 et seq.).
-UCL remedies include injunctive relief and restitution/disgorgement of profits.
-Civil penalties up to $2,500 per violation are available in public enforcement actions.
-The UCL does not provide compensatory damages or attorney fees to private plaintiffs; private UCL actions are limited to injunctive relief and restitution.
+Violations are per se deceptive trade acts under the UCL (Bus. & Prof. Code § 17200).
+UCL remedies include injunctive relief and restitution.
+Civil penalties up to $2,500 per violation are available in government enforcement actions under the UCL.
+The UCL does not provide for actual damages or attorney fees for private plaintiffs; private UCL plaintiffs may obtain injunctive relief and restitution but must demonstrate injury in fact and loss of money or property.

 Who Is Covered